ntk148v/awesome-stars/README.md

 ## C

+- [twemproxy](https://github.com/twitter/twemproxy) - A fast, light-weight proxy for memcached and redis
 - [timescaledb](https://github.com/timescale/timescaledb) - An open-source time-series SQL database optimized for fast ingest and complex queries.
 Packaged as a PostgreSQL extension.
 - [flatpak](https://github.com/flatpak/flatpak) - Linux application sandboxing and distribution framework
 - [the_silver_searcher](https://github.com/ggreer/the_silver_searcher) - A code-searching tool similar to ack, but faster.